-Whether you like fast food or not, you cannot ignore the inviting fatty and salty aroma that flows through the air as you drive by a fast food restaurant.
+Whether you like fast food or not, you cannot ignore the inviting fatty and salty aroma that flows through the air as you drive by a fast-food restaurant.
 Something is triggered in your brain that makes you crave foods that contain salt, sugar, and fats, but don’t fall victim to these foods and their addictive ingredients!

-Fast food items are cheap and mass produced, so they are pumped full of flavor enhancers and colorings to make this cheap food appealing and edible to consumers.
+Fast food items are cheap and mass-produced, so they are pumped full of flavor enhancers and colorings to make this cheap food appealing and edible to consumers.
 Below is a brief guide to help you better understand what these addictive ingredients are and the effects they have on your body.

 Sugar, Fat, and Salt

 Many advocates for better health in America, and the world, believe that fast food is addictive due to the immense amount of sugar, fat, and salt packed into each greasy serving.
-Although standard in restaurant and home cooking, these ingredients often come highly processed in fast food in the form of high fructose corn syrup and hydrogenated and partially hydrogenated oils.
+Although standards are higher in restaurant and home cooking, these ingredients often come highly processed in fast food in the form of high fructose corn syrup and hydrogenated and partially hydrogenated oils.
 Both high fructose corn syrup and partially hydrogenated oils contribute to weight gain and leads to increased bad cholesterol.

 Depending on where you are getting fast food, the calorie count in a regular to super-size meal is going to be way too high, and the sugar, salt, and fat levels more than likely exceeds what your body needs to sustain.
-These three ingredients are known as trigger substances meaning when all three are combined into a food, they keep you coming back for more until your body becomes addicted to a food, such as, fast food.
+These three ingredients are known as trigger substances meaning when all three are combined into food, they keep you coming back for more until your body becomes addicted to a food, such as fast food.
 This addiction spikes when other flavor enhancers are added into the mix.

 Since your body does need a certain healthy amount each day, don’t completely cut out sugar, fat, and salt from your diet, but do consume in moderation and in a healthy way.
 Also, do consider cutting out fast food and other processed foods as your meal choice.